UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_02.md

 </iframe>

-Notes: So far we have seen how to change graphical encodings such as color and opacity to highlight points in the data.
+Notes: So far we have seen how to change graphical encodings such as color and opacity to highlight observations or groups of observations.
 Another useful type of interactivity is to actually filter the data based on a selection, rather than just styling the chart appearance.

-For example, we might wonder how many cars from different regions that we have selected when we drag in the scatter plot.
-Let’s change the bar chart to update dynamically as we select points in the scatterplot.
+For example, we may use a brush selection on a scatter plot to highlight particular observations, and then wonder how many observations are in our brushed selection for each region?
+To answer this question, we can change the bar chart to update dynamically as we select points in the scatterplot!

-We can do this by adding a transform filter to our bar plot.
-Transform filters can filter data similarly to what we might do in pandas, but are not as powerful in general so they are best used for operations like interactive filtering which are not possible in pandas.
-This type of interaction is sometimes called a dynamic query.
+Transform filters can filter data similarly to what we might do in pandas and are often referred to as “dynamic queries”.
+Note that but this type of filtering is best used in this kind of interactive setting, as it is not as powerful as the filtering available to you via pandas.

-We’re keeping the legend here since we have conditions in the charts’ encodings that depend on the `legend_click` selection variable, but we could remove it if we change these.
+Since we have conditions in the charts’ encodings that depend on the `legend_click` selection variable, we need to also add this selection to the charts to avoid an error, even if it is not the focus of what we are learning in this slide.

 Now that we have select points by dragging in the scatter plot we can see that the barchart updates the count to reflect the number of points